minollisantiago/Getting-and-Cleaning-Data-Peer-Assessment/CodeBook.md

 These signals were used to estimate variables of the feature vector for each pattern:
 '-XYZ' is used to denote 3-axial signals in the X, Y and Z directions.

-tBodyAcc-XYZ
+* tBodyAcc-XYZ
-tGravityAcc-XYZ
+* tGravityAcc-XYZ
-tBodyAccJerk-XYZ
+* tBodyAccJerk-XYZ
-tBodyGyro-XYZ
+* tBodyGyro-XYZ
-tBodyGyroJerk-XYZ
+* tBodyGyroJerk-XYZ
-tBodyAccMag
+* tBodyAccMag
-tGravityAccMag
+* tGravityAccMag
-tBodyAccJerkMag
+* tBodyAccJerkMag
-tBodyGyroMag
+* tBodyGyroMag
-tBodyGyroJerkMag
+* tBodyGyroJerkMag
-fBodyAcc-XYZ
+* fBodyAcc-XYZ
-fBodyAccJerk-XYZ
+* fBodyAccJerk-XYZ
-fBodyGyro-XYZ
+* fBodyGyro-XYZ
-fBodyAccMag
+* fBodyAccMag
-fBodyAccJerkMag
+* fBodyAccJerkMag
-fBodyGyroMag
+* fBodyGyroMag
-fBodyGyroJerkMag
+* fBodyGyroJerkMag

 Several variables were estimated from these signals, but the only ones that were included in this dataset are the following measurements:

-mean(): Mean value
+* mean(): Mean value
-std(): Standard deviation
+* std(): Standard deviation

+The original experiments were carried out with a group of 30 volunteers within an age bracket of 19-48 years.
+Each person performed six activities (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING) wearing a smartphone (Samsung Galaxy S II) on the waist.

 The measurements described above were averaged by each subject and activity.
 Two additional variables were included in the dataset, the first one (Subject) identifies the subject and the second one (Activity) identifies the activity.
-The original experiments were carried out with a group of 30 volunteers within an age bracket of 19-48 years.
-Each person performed six activities (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING) wearing a smartphone (Samsung Galaxy S II) on the waist.

-A list of all the dataset's variables is included below:
+An ordered list of all the dataset's variables is included below:

 1. Subject
 2. Activity